C-Achard/MIPLab-TeamCEE-DeepLearningforBiomed/README.md

-# MIPLab-TeamCEE-DeepLearningforBiomed

- Brain fingerprinting and task classification project
+# Joint task decoding and brain fingerprinting in the Human Connectome Project

+In collaboration with the Medical Image Processing Lab headed by Prof. Van der Ville and under the supervision of Hamid Behjat.

+The project aims to decode brain fingerprints to identify with high accuracy an individual and the task he is performing between 8 possibilities.

+## Setup environment

+## Quick Start

-## Data access
+## Data access on server

 * Server login:
 `ssh username@servername.epfl.ch`